 I came to work with Parents as Teachers the end of May 2017.
 I have always known I wanted to help people.
 I have been in need, and used every program I knew of.
 My journey was long and painful, but I finally pulled myself up, and into a life I am proud of and happy with.
 This is the reason I joined the team at Parents as Teachers.
 Every parent struggles, and every parent does the best they can with the information they have.
 Every family is as different as the individuals within it.

 "A jug fills drop by drop" ~Buddha~

 Hello.
 I am Nicole and I have a passion for people.
-I am married to my high school sweetheart and we have 3 children.
-I have been working with children since I started babysitting at age 11.
+I have 3 wonderful children of my own and I have been working with children since I started babysitting at age 11.
 I have always loved children and I enjoy their wonder and the look on their faces when they experience something new.
-When I started college in 2007, I wasn't sure what I wanted to do yet until I learned that I could get a degree in Early Childhood Education.
-I started college pregnant with my youngest and I went on to receive my associates degree at Casper College.
-I enjoyed college and have always loved learning to I continued on to receive my Bachelor's in Professional Child Development from the University of Wyoming.
+I started college in 2007 pregnant with my youngest and I went on to receive my associates degree from Casper College.
+I enjoyed college and have always loved learning.
+I continued on to receive my Bachelor's in Professional Child Development from the University of Wyoming.
 Since graduating in 2013, I have worked with children and adults of all ages at The Science Zone and that sparked an interest in teaching adults as well.
 I was introduced to Parents as Teachers by a friend and jumped on board, excited to help parents.
 I love the program because it focuses on strengths and what a parent is doing well while supporting them in the areas where they want help.
-At parents as teachers, I can truly live my passion for people by helping them discover their own strengths and work toward their dreams.
+At Parents as Teachers, I can truly live my passion for people by helping them discover their own strengths and work toward their dreams.